-On his return to the Great Place at Mkhekezweni the King was furious and said if he didn’t return to Fort Hare he would arrange wives for him and his cousin Justice.
-They ran away to Johannesburg instead arriving there in 1941.
+On his return to the Great Place at Mqhekezweni the King was furious and said if he didn’t return to Fort Hare he would arrange wives for him and his cousin Justice.
+They ran away to Johannesburg instead, arriving there in 1941.
 There he worked as a mine security officer and after meeting Walter Sisulu, an estate agent, who introduced him to Lazar Sidelsky.
-He then did his articles through the firm of attorneys Witkin Eidelman and Sidelsky.
+He then did his articles through a firm of attorneys, Witkin Eidelman and Sidelsky.

 Meanwhile he began studying for an LLB at the University of the Witwatersrand.
-By his own admission he was a poor student and left the university in 1948 without graduating.
-He only started studying again through the University of London and also did not complete that degree.
+By his own admission he was a poor student and left the university in 1952 without graduating.
+He only started studying again through the University of London after his imprisonment in 1962 but also did not complete that degree.

 In 1989, while in the last months of his imprisonment, he obtained an LLB through the University of South Africa.
 He graduated in absentia at a ceremony in Cape Town.

-Nelson Mandela, while increasingly politically involved from 1942, only joined the African National Congress in 1944 when he helped formed the ANC Youth League.
+Nelson Mandela, while increasingly politically involved from 1942, only joined the African National Congress in 1944 when he helped to form the ANC Youth League.

 At the end of 1952 he was banned for the first time.
-As a restricted person he was only able to secretly watch as the Freedom Charter was adopted at Kliptown on 26 June 1955.
+As a restricted person he was only permitted to watch in secret as the Freedom Charter was adopted in Kliptown on 26 June 1955.

-Nelson Mandela was arrested in a countrywide police swoop of 156 activists on 5 December 1955, which led to the 1956 Treason Trial.
-Men and women of all races found themselves in the dock in the marathon trial that only ended when the last 28 accused, including Mr. Mandela were acquitted on 29 March 1961.
+Nelson Mandela was arrested in a countrywide police swoop on 5 December 1955, which led to the 1956 Treason Trial.
+Men and women of all races found themselves in the dock in the marathon trial that only ended when the last 28 accused, including Mr Mandela were acquitted on 29 March 1961.

-On 21 March 1960 police killed 69 unarmed people in a protest at Sharpeville against the pass laws.
-This led to the country’s first state of emergency on 31 March and the banning of the ANC and the Pan Africanist Congress on 8 April.
-Nelson Mandela and his colleagues in the Treason Trial were among the thousands detained during the state of emergency.
+On 21 March 1960 police killed 69 unarmed people in a protest against the pass laws held at Sharpeville.
+This led to the country’s first state of emergency and the banning of the ANC and the Pan Africanist Congress on 8 April.
+Nelson Mandela and his colleagues in the Treason Trial were among thousands detained during the state of emergency.

-On 11 January 1962 using the adopted name David Motsamayi, Nelson Mandela left South Africa secretly.
+On 11 January 1962, using the adopted name David Motsamayi, Nelson Mandela secretly left South Africa.
 He travelled around Africa and visited England to gain support for the armed struggle.
 He received military training in Morocco and Ethiopia and returned to South Africa in July 1962.
 He was arrested in a police roadblock outside Howick on 5 August while returning from KwaZulu-Natal where he briefed ANC President Chief Albert Luthuli about his trip.

 He was charged with leaving the country illegally and inciting workers to strike.
-He was convicted and sentenced to five years imprisonment which he began serving in Pretoria Local Prison.
+He was convicted and sentenced to five years' imprisonment which he began serving in the Pretoria Local Prison.
 On 27 May 1963 he was transferred to Robben Island and returned to Pretoria on 12 June.
-Within a month police raided a secret hide-out in Rivonia used by ANC and Communist Party activists and several of his comrades were arrested.
+Within a month police raided a secret hide-out in Rivonia used by ANC and Communist Party activists, and several of his comrades were arrested.

-In October 1963 Nelson Mandela joined nine others on trial for sabotage in what became known as the Rivonia Trial.
-Facing the death penalty his words to the court at the end of his famous ‘Speech from the Dock’ on 20 April 1964 became immortalized:
+On 9 October 1963 Nelson Mandela joined ten others on trial for sabotage in what became known as the Rivonia Trial.
+While facing the death penalty his words to the court at the end of his famous ‘Speech from the Dock’ on 20 April 1964 became immortalised: